 The Deer Creek Canyon Shaded Fuel Break will remove and reduce fuels on 1600 acres in Deer Creek canyon to make our community safer from wildfire.

-A shaded fuel break is not a bare earth “fire break”.
-It involves thinning vegetation, especially ladder fuels, to slow down the speed and intensity of a wildfire.
+A shaded fuel break involves thinning vegetation, especially ladder fuels, to slow down the speed and intensity of a wildfire.
 It gives firefighters a better place to fight the fire.
 Many trees and their shade will be retained.
+It is not a bare earth “fire break”.

 Treatment guidelines will be similar to those of the Ponderosa West shaded fuel break but may differ depending on the funding source that is ultimately selected.